danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 These wins should be celebrated regularly.

 Working 6 days per week can either be a ton of fun or it can become a drag.
+At Cobblestone HQ we had a fun environment, but I think we could improve the energy even more.
-The energy at Cobblestone HQ often felt lackluster, and I would rather the company I start in the future to be a true work hard play hard environment that leaves people itching to get out of bed every morning.
+The company I start in the future will be a true work hard play hard environment that leaves people itching to get out of bed every morning.

 My vision is a team that rings a gong after closing every deal, pours a Guinness after shipping a new feature, and takes champagne showers after closing a new round of funding.
 Ultimately, I want myself and my colleagues showing up to the office every day not because they simply believe in hard work or discipline, but because it is truly the most exciting and energizing place to be in their lives.